-Name of Faculty Mentor Arun Kumar Novel Engaging Course Title Demystifying Online Social networks (2000085) Objectives of Course To understand the basics of online social network foundations.
+Name of Faculty Mentor Mir Shahnawaz Ahmad Novel Engaging Course Title Cloud Computing: Techniques & Tools (2000083) Objectives of Course To understand the basics of cloud computing techniques.
+To explore the applications of cloud computing.
+To evaluate different cloud computing techniques for deploying cloud infrastructure.
+Content Overview of Cloud Computing: Definition and essential characteristics, a brief history and evolution of cloud, architecture, cloud services and deployment models.
+Basics of virtualization and its importance in cloud computing, virtualization tools & techniques.
+Programming models for cloud computing.
+Amazon AWS, Eucalyptus, CloudSim.
+Security risks and threats cloud computing.
+Security architecture for cloud computing.
+Contact hrs 30 hrs Mode of Delivery Online Outcomes of Course After completing the course, the students will be able to: Identify the fundamental principles of distributed computing.
+Apply the concept of virtualization and other related techniques for the development of Cloud Computing.
+Assess different cloud computing techniques & platforms.
+Name of Faculty Mentor Arun Kumar -------------------------------- -- Novel Engaging Course Title Demystifying Online Social networks (2000085) Objectives of Course To understand the basics of online social network foundations.
 To explore the impact of online social networks.
 To build a system for real-time analysis of online social networks.
 Content Types and overview online social networks: Brief history and evolution of online social networks, the analogy with real-world social networks, architecture, business model.
 Analysis of online social networks: Data collection and processing, use of API, visualization tools & techniques, Privacy and Security Issues Social Engineering & Digital Marketing: Sentiment analysis and sentiment building, identifying the target audience, social campaign implementation, and monitoring.
 Career opportunities.
-Contact hrs 30 hrs Outcomes of Course After completing the course, the students will be able to: Understand the fundamental concepts of online social networking.
+Contact hrs 30 hrs Outcomes of Course After completing the course, the students will be able to: Specify the fundamental concepts of online social networking.
 Apply the concept of online social networking to analyze public sentiments.
 Solve real-world problems using sentiment analysis

-Name of Faculty Mentor Anshu Chaturvedi Novel Engaging Course Gender Sensitization (2000088) Objectives • To develop students' sensibility with regard to issues of gender in contemporary India. • To provide a critical perspective on the socialization of men and women. • To introduce students to information about some key biological aspects of genders. • To implement measures for ensuring safety of women and programmes for gender sensitization. • To develop an understanding about gender inequalities and their adverse effects. • To sensitise students about integrating gender sensitive practices in their private & professional life.
+Name of Faculty Mentor Anshu Chaturvedi Novel Engaging Course Gender Sensitization (2000088) Objectives • To develop students' sensibility with regard to issues of gender in contemporary India. • To provide a critical perspective on the socialization of men and women.
+To introduce students to information about some key biological aspects of genders. • To implement measures for ensuring safety of women and programmes for gender sensitization. • To develop an understanding about gender inequalities and their adverse effects. • To sensitise students about integrating gender sensitive practices in their private & professional life.
 Content 1.
 Aims and objectives of gender sensitization 2.
 Socializing 3.
 Preparing for Womanhood.
 4. Growing up Male.
 5. Sex v/s Gender and barriers 6.
 Bioethics, Morals and Conditioning 7.
 Sexual Education 8.
 Feminism and Patriarchy, Feminist ideology 9.
 Feminist Movements in brief 10.
 Communication and Relation 11.
 Stress and how do the opposite sex cope with the stress?
 12. Constitutional Laws and Fundamental rights, Human Rights, Women related Law 13.
 Women in Politics 14.
 Man and Woman relationship 15.
 LGBTQ+ Contact hrs 30 Outcomes After completion of the course, students will be able to: • Create awareness about gender issues and gender inequalities prevalent in society. • Develop social consciousness • Analyze policy decisions to remove gender biases. • Sensitize Gender conscious workforce who aim at creating a congenial work environment. • Attain a finer grasp of how gender discrimination works in our society and how to counter it.